Ms. Clark has managed the administrative duties of several small businesses and has collected unemployment on occasion herself.

 First of all, there must be benefits available to the employee that is laid off.
 Here in Texas, a laid off employee’s benefits are determined by how many hours and how much pay they earned during the quarter 13 to 15 months prior to the time they are filing to collect benefits.

-If you were to apply for unemployment benefits on April 3, 2012, the unemployment commission here in Texas would look back at your work record 1 year and 1 quarter back in time, or Jan-March of 2011.
+If you were to apply for unemployment benefits on April 3, 2012, the unemployment commission here in Texas would look back at your work record one year and one quarter back in time, or Jan-March of 2011.
 Your benefits would be based on your wages/salary in that quarter from 2011.
 If you did not work during that quarter, you would receive no benefits.
 If you were earning only $7.50 an hour for 20 hours a week, your benefit would be based on those earnings even though the job you have just been laid off from was 40+ hours a week at $15.00 an hour.

 The benefit an unemployed person usually gets will be approximately one third of what their weekly check was during the quarter in which their benefits are based.
 In the above example, one third of the pay earned in the quarter Jan-March in 2011 would be the person’s benefit if s/he applied for and qualified for unemployment benefits on April 3, 2012.